hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

   this.torcs.register(lqrObserver);
 ```

-Observers start activated.
+Observers are active by default when instantiated.
 To activate/deactivate them the application can do so in the same way as above:

 ```java
   lqrObserver.deactivate();